 Working with MSF isn't the kind of thing a medical student could do to pad his or her resume; applicants must have two years experience in their position and meet profession-specific requirements.
 Knowledge of French is helpful, as is other relevant work experiences abroad.
 Applicants must also be willing to leave their lives behind for a minimum of nine to 12 months once they are assigned.
 Assignments are made based on field needs after a selective screening process.
 Only about 10 percent of a field mission's staff is composed of international professionals; the rest of the 27,000 workers providing services in the field are locals [source: MSF].

-For more ways to make a difference in the world, see the links on the next page.
+For more ways to make a difference in the world, see the links below.

 Related HowStuffWorks Articles

 - Bortolotti, Dan.
 "Hope in Hell: Inside the World of Doctors Without Borders."
 Firefly Books.
 2004.

 - Brauman, Rony and Joelle Tanguy.
 "The Médecins Sans Frontières Experience."
 1998.
 (June 15, 2009)http://doctorswithoutborders.org/work/field/msfexperience.cfm

 - Daley, Suzanne.
 "Doctors' Group of Volunteers Awarded Nobel."
 New York Times.
 Oct.
 16, 1999.
 (June 15, 2009)http://www.nytimes.com/1999/10/16/world/doctors-group-of-volunteers-awarded-nobel.html